BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Hiking through the beautiful state parks and spending time on the iconic beaches are two of the more classic Big Sur activities, but there are lots of other options as well!
 For a truly magical experience, I recommend staying at Deetjen’s Inn (or just grabbing a meal there if you can)!

 This inn is made up of a set of rustic cabins set back in the Redwood forest of Big Sur and will provide a cozy experience no matter how long you stay.
-Big Sur is a must-see location because of its unique, exceptional natural beauty and local charm, a must-see for anyone visiting California!
+Big Sur is a must-see location because of its unique, exceptional natural beauty and local charm and a perfect addition to your California itinerary.

 Bryce Canyon in Utah